Keilee Joseph: Background

 Joseph was born in Brisbane, Queensland.
 She has Indigenous Australian heritage.
 She attended Marsden State High School, before earning a rugby league scholarship to Mabel Park State High School.

 Joseph played junior club rugby league for the Waterford Demons in Meadowbrook, where she was coached by her father Shane Joseph.
 She later captained the Queensland under-19 side.

 Playing career

 2021 season

 On 27 February 2022, in the first round of the delayed 2021 NRL Women's season, Joseph made her debut off the interchange bench for the Sydney Roosters against the Brisbane Broncos.
 In round three, she scored her first try for the club in a 28–12 win against the Newcastle Knights.
-On 10 April 2022, she played in the Sydney Roosters' grand final victory against the St George Illawara Dragons to secure the club's first NRLW premiership.
+On 10 April 2022, she played in the Sydney Roosters' grand final victory against the St George Illawarra Dragons to secure the club's first NRLW premiership.
 Overall, during the 2021 season, Joseph scored two tries from six appearances, all coming from the interchange bench.